imyidkwhy/useEffect-jsonPlaceholder-posts/README.md

 # React Project

 ## Available Scripts
-in the prject directory you should install node modules with commant
+in the prject directory you should install node modules with command
 ### `npm install`

 In the project directory, you can run: